Skydiving Medical Certificate

 - Any kind of brain or nervous system disease

 Please note, this list is not exclusive.
 Please check with the your skydiving authority if you’re at all unsure if you require a medical before the big jump.

 You will need a 15-minute appointment costing just £55.

 You will need to bring with you a summary of your medical notes.

-Simply book in online for a 15-minute appointment costing just £55, making sure to mention the skydiving certificate in the notes section when booking.
-Alternatively, give us a call or send us an email for more information and we will get you in to any London Clinic of our 10 locations.
+Simply book online for a 15-minute appointment with one of our fully qualified doctors.
+Make sure to mention the ‘skydiving medical exam’ in the notes section.
+Alternatively, give us a call or send us an email for more information.

 A 15-minute medical exam & certificate costs just £55.